Weather and climate effects on Lyme disease exposure: Vulnerability to Lyme

 Outdoor activities tend to take place under fair weather conditions, which are those that ticks thrive in.
 Populations of the nymphal stage, the stage which most commonly transmits Lyme to humans, are highest during the late spring and early summer, directly preceding the months when greatest number of reported cases of Lyme disease occur.

 Typical summer outerwear consists of shorter garments that enable ticks greater exposure to skin.
-Tick saliva has immunosuppressive properties that shut off the body's response, which would alert the body to the ticks's presence.
+Tick saliva has immunosuppressive properties that shut off the body's response, which would alert the body to the tick's presence.
 This allows ticks to remain attached for an extended period of time while feeding, increasing the probability of disease transmission.

 Mitigating exposure

 A number of different methods have been shown to mitigate exposure to Lyme disease.
 Individuals who practice diligence in ticks removal and exposure reduction techniques will be resilient to the risks of contracting Lyme disease, but further risk reduction can be attained by observance of the daily weather since ticks use a number of host seeking techniques that the weather can affect.

 ticks are able to detect hosts by their shadow.
 On bright sunny days, shadows contrast greatly with the surrounding brightly lit areas.
 Wearing light colored clothing on these days reduces risk of ticks exposure by reducing the contrast.
 Conducting outdoor activities on overcast or slightly foggy days also reduces shadow detection since contrast with the surroundings is minimized.

 Ticks can detect the odor of a host.
 On breezy days remaining downwind from prime ticks habitats will minimize scent detection.
 Ticks seek hosts only at temperatures above 7 C. Risk of exposure at temperatures below these is extremely minimal.